Digital Methods and Resources in Legal History

 Please note that submissions will not be anonymised in the review process.

 Requirements for talks

-Submissions for talks should up to 1.200 words long, excluding references.
+Submissions for talks should be up to 1.200 words long, excluding references.
+The text need not be a finished paper/talk, but give a good description of what you want to present.
 Please also add a short abstract (150-300 words) for publication with the preliminary program.

 Requirements for posters

 Poster submissions should have a length of up to 500 words, excluding references.
 There will be an opportunity to invite the audience to your poster during a poster slam.
 Please also add a short abstract for publication with the preliminary program.

 - Please submit your proposal by e-mail to email@example.com by 15 September 2019.

 - Notifications of acceptance will be sent by 30 October 2019.